DragonRidersUnite/book/src/10-animation.md

 `#frame_index` is a method DragonRuby GTK gives us on integers to keep track of what frame to use when animating. `0` is when we want to start the animation, which we want to start at the beginning of our game.
 We have 6 frames in our animation, and we want to display each of them for 8 ticks, repeating forever!
 Change the `hold_for` value and see how it affects the animation speed and feel of the game.
 Pick a rate that feels good for you or just stick with 8.

 Then we take the `player_sprite_index` and use that when specifying the `path` of our player sprite by interpolating it into the path to our sprite.
 Our dragon frames are named `dragon-0.png`, `dragon-1.png`, and so on.
-So we take what `#frame_index` gives us and inject it into the path to the image to make that value dynamic.
+So we take what `#frame_index` gives us and inject it into the path to the image, making that value dynamic.
 Remember string interpolation from Chapter 1?
 It comes into play all the time when coding.

 ## A Note on Spritesheets

 If you've done any game development before, you may be familiar with spritesheets, where each frame of an animation is contained within one image file.
 When using a spritesheet for animation, instead of changing which image file path is used for the sprite to render, you change which piece of the large spritesheet you render.
-[The DragonRuby GTK docs have a detailed example on how to do this.](https://bit.ly/drgtk-spritesheet)
+[The DragonRuby GTK docs have a detailed example of how to do this.](https://bit.ly/drgtk-spritesheet)

 ## Extra Credit